TDeepanshPandey/data_structure_python/README.md

 Namedtuple is a function that returns a new subclass of a tuple.
 It allows you to give names to the positions in a tuple, providing a way to create simple, self-documenting, and readable code.

 ### deque
 Deque stands for "double-ended queue" and provides fast appends and pops from both ends.
-It is more flexible than a list for certain use-cases involving frequent insertions and deletions.
+It is more flexible than a list for certain use-cases involving frequent insertions and deletions. **Fast Operations, Index Access, Thread-Safe and Bounded Length**.

+#### Methods:
+- *append()*: Add an element to the right end.
+- *appendleft()*: Add an element to the left end.
+- *pop()*: Remove and return an element from the right end.
+- *popleft()*: Remove and return an element from the left end.
+- *extend()*: Extend deque by appending elements from an iterable at the right end.
+- *extendleft()*: Extend deque by appending elements from an iterable at the left end.
+Note that the iterable's elements will appear in the deque in reverse order.
+- *rotate()*: Rotate the deque n steps to the right.
+If n is negative, rotate to the left.
+- *count(x)*: Count the number of deque elements equal to x.
+- *reverse()*: Reverse the elements of the deque in-place.
+- *clear()*: Remove all elements from the deque.

 ### Counter
 Counter is a dict subclass for counting hashable objects.
 It's useful for tallying the frequency of elements in collections. **Elements as Keys, Count as Values and Hashable Elements**.